 Alonzo Plough joined the Robert Wood Johnson Foundation as chief science officer and vice president, Research-Evaluation-Learning in January 2014.
 He is responsible for aligning all of the Foundation’s work with the best evidence from research and practice and incorporating program evaluations into organizational learning.
 He also oversees the two grantmaking portfolios focused on innovation and emerging issues: Pioneer and Global Ideas for U.S. solutions.

-Plough came to the Foundation from the Los Angeles County Department of Public Health, where he served as director of emergency preparedness and response from 2009–2013.
-In that role, Plough was responsible for the leadership and management of the public health preparedness activities protecting the 10 million residents of Los Angeles County from natural disasters and threats related to disease outbreaks and other public health emergencies.
-He coordinated activities in emergency operations, infections disease control, risk communication, planning, and community engagement.
+Plough has been a national leader in public health practice for over 25 years.
+He came to the Foundation from the Los Angeles County Department of Public Health, where he served as director of emergency preparedness and response from 2009–2013.
+In that role, he was responsible for the leadership and management of the public health preparedness activities protecting the 10 million residents of Los Angeles County from natural disasters and threats related to disease outbreaks and other public health emergencies.
+He coordinated activities in emergency operations, infectious disease control, risk communication, planning, and community engagement.

-Plough lives in Princeton, N.J., and is married with two adult sons.
+Plough lives in Princeton and is married with two adult sons and one grandchild.